nodejs/node/WORKING_GROUPS.md

 participate in a non-voting capacity.

-The moderator is responsible for summarizing the discussion of each agenda item and send it as a pull request after the meeting.
+The moderator is responsible for summarizing the discussion of each agenda item and sends it as a pull request after the meeting.

 ### Consensus Seeking Process

 The WG follows a
 [Consensus Seeking](http://en.wikipedia.org/wiki/Consensus-seeking_decision-making)
-decision making model.
+decision-making model.

 When an agenda item has appeared to reach a consensus the moderator will ask "Does anyone object?" as a final call for dissent from the